kubernetes-sigs/gateway-api/geps/gep-3792/index.md

 the same configuration, or you'll need to provide a single Route with multiple `parentRef`s.

-## API

-Most of the API work for this GEP is TBD at this point, but there are two important points to note:

-First, Gateway API has never defined a Mesh resource because, to date, it's never been clear what would go into it.
-This may be the first configuration item that causes us to need a Mesh resource.

-Second, since the API should affect only Gateway API resources, it is not a good candidate for policy attachment.
-It is likely to be much more reasonable to simply provide whatever extra configuration we need inline in the Gateway or Mesh resources.

 ## Graduation Criteria

 In addition to the [general graduation